 A crate can be a tremendously useful and rewarding tool for you as the dog owner and your puppy.
 However, if done incorrectly, crate training a puppy can be disastrous and could be looked upon by your dog as punishment and not as their safe place.

-Crate training puppies does take time and work, as well as patience, but if you do things the right way the first time, then you will begin to reap the benefits early on.
+Crate training puppies does take time and work, and patience, but if you do things the right way the first time, you will begin to reap the benefits early on.

 Let’s have a closer look at a few things before we get into the actual section of how to crate train your new puppy.

 Three Things to Keep in Mind

-Now, it’s important to keep some things in mind when you are crate training your dog.
+Now, it’s essential to keep some things in mind when you are crate training your dog.

 1. Their Crate SHOULDN'T Be Seen as Punishment